FrescolinoGroup/cmake_extensions/README.md

 installation site.
 This the installation behaves as if one would run __make install__ after every change in the original code.

+### Installation

+It's easiest if you just copy the *.cmake files to some location and then use the lines:

+    set(CMAKE_MODULE_PATH "install_location")
+    include(softinstall)
+    include(explicit_instantiation)

+You can also use cmake for the installation:

+    mkdir build
+    cd build
+    cmake "path_to_this_repo" -DCMAKE_INSTALL_PREFIX="install_location"
+    make install

+or even:

+    make softinstall

+To only install the files with links to the ones in the repository.

 See the beginning of the corresponding source files for the detailed usage/documentation.